-FTSE shines as world stocks near four-week highs
+World stocks near four-week highs, Morgan Stanley shines

 The tyre maker fell 4.3 percent, driving a pullback in Germany’s DAX, after a negative hit to earnings from exchange rates forced it to lower its outlook.

-But a fall in volatility gauges reflected investors’ renewed confidence in the resilience of equity markets.
-The S&P 500 volatility gauge hovered around a six-week low.
+But a fall in the S&P 500 volatility gauge reflected investors’ renewed confidence in the resilience of equity markets.
+The VIX edged down, near a six-week low.

 “Volatility has come down because expectations are very strong for the earnings season and the market is happy to see some hard data,” said Laurent Godin, equity analyst at Indosuez Wealth Management.